Skip to main content Skip to footer

 Procurement and our supply chain

-Over the last year, we’ve taken steps to identify, prevent and mitigate modern slavery in our procurement and supply chains.
-We adopted the Procurement Policy Note 05/19: ‘Tackling Modern Slavery in Government Supply Chains’ through policy, process and training and we are in the process of updating these measures in light of the new PPN relating to tackling Modern Slavery – Procurement Policy Note 02/23 – to ensure compliance.
+We have continued to develop and enhance steps to identify, prevent and mitigate modern slavery in our procurement and supply chains.
+We have adopted the Procurement Policy Note (PPN) 05/19: ‘Tackling Modern Slavery in Government Supply Chains’ through policy, process and training and have since updated these measures in light of the PPN relating to Tackling Modern Slavery – Procurement Policy Note 02/23 – to ensure compliance.

-• taking proactive steps to safeguard against unethical conduct in procurement and supply management
+• taking proactive steps to safeguard against unethical conduct and business practices in procurement and supply management

 • making sure colleagues are trained in how to ethically select and manage suppliers

-• adopting ethical values on sourcing and management of suppliers
+• adopting ethical values and procurement strategies on sourcing and ongoing management of suppliers

 • signing a Statement of Commitment to these values

 Colleagues involved in procurement and commercial activities must do CIPS Ethical Procurement and Supply training annually.
-This helps colleagues, in relation to both existing contracts and new procurement activities, to do the following:
+This helps colleagues, in relation to both existing contracts and new procurement activities, to:

-• manage risks effectively in supply chains and existing contracts; and
+• manage risks effectively in supply chains and existing contracts

 Our procurement process includes a mandatory exclusion question about complying with Section 54 of the Modern Slavery Act 2015.
 We apply proportionate quality criteria to mitigate the risk of price-focused competition and to obtain detail of prospective suppliers’ working practices, policies, and procedures.
-Where procurements are deemed to be high risk, enhanced activities will be undertaken at SQ stage, with suppliers being asked to provide specific self-declarations for each member of their supply chain.
+Where procurements are deemed to be high risk, enhanced activities will be undertaken at SQ stage, with suppliers being asked to provide specific self-declarations for each member of their supply chain in relation to compliance with legislation, adoption of processes and procedures to mitigate and continue to monitor risk.
 This is to help us to assess modern slavery and human trafficking risks during the procurement process.

 In line with Procurement Policy Note 06/20, we apply a minimum of 10% of the evaluation criteria to Social Value for all contract opportunities with a value of £10,000 and above and use this to address modern slavery concerns.
 This may include tender evaluation questions centred around a supplier’s approach to diversity and inclusion, employment standards, and ethical leadership.
 We make sure that any Social Value commitment made by successful suppliers are then reflected in the contract terms.